Elroy Chester: Execution

 He was executed on June 12, 2013, at the Huntsville Unit, Huntsville, Texas, two days before his 44th birthday.
+Chester's final statement was spoken on the gurney:

+He was pronounced dead at 7:04 p.m.
 He is buried at Captain Joe Byrd Cemetery.

 In media

 In 2013 a full-length documentary titled Killing Time was made about him and his execution.

-In 2018 the case was covered by Investigation Discovery show Murder by Numbers, episode named Clown Mask Murders.
+In 2018 the case was covered by the Investigation Discovery show Murder by Numbers, in an episode named "Clown Mask Murders".